-Each driver will be given a Safety Score that is a composite of harsh events and time driving over the speed limit.
+Each driver will be given a Safety Score that is a composite of Safety events labels, percentage of time driving over the speed limit, and Camera AI detected events.
 You can use a driver's Safety Score to encourage positive driving behaviors that may reduce the likelihood of accidents.
 You'll be able to see how individual drivers are performing and what safety trends need driver coaching.
 Learn more about Driver Coaching here.

 To see a driver's Safety Score, go to Safety > Safety Report.
 You can select a Driver at the bottom of the page and their Safety Report will appear.

 The Safety Score on the Safety Report is calculated using a mix of Total Events Labels, camera AI events, Total Miles Driven, Total Time-Driven, and Time Over Speed Limit.

 Starting with a potential safety score of 100, subtract 1 for every categorized Event Label (ex. harsh brake, acceleration, or turning) per 1000 miles driven, then subtract the percentage of Time Over Speed Limit of the Total Time Driven.

 You can find the driver's score in the example pictured above using the following equation: